-Peripheral nerve tumors are growths in or near the strands of tissue (nerves) that transmit signals from your brain to the rest of your body.
-These nerves control your muscles so that you can walk, blink, swallow, pick things up and do other activities.
+Peripheral nerve tumors are growths that form in or near nerves.
+Nerves are strands of tissue that transmit signals from the brain to the rest of the body.
+Peripheral nerves control muscles that allow you to walk, blink, swallow, pick things up and do other activities.

 Peripheral nerve tumors can occur anywhere in the body.
-Most of them aren't cancerous (malignant), but they can lead to pain, nerve damage and loss of function in the affected area.
+Most of them are benign, meaning they're not cancerous.
+But they can lead to pain, nerve damage and loss of function in the affected area.

-The symptoms and signs of a peripheral nerve tumor develop from direct effects on the main nerve or from the tumor pressing on nearby nerves, blood vessels or tissues.
-As the tumor grows, it may be more likely to cause signs and symptoms, although tumor size doesn't always determine effects.
+The symptoms of a peripheral nerve tumor develop from direct effects on the main nerve or from the tumor pressing on nearby nerves, blood vessels or tissues.
+As the tumor grows, it may be more likely to cause symptoms, although tumor size doesn't always determine effects.

-Signs and symptoms of peripheral nerve tumors vary depending on the location of the tumors and which tissues are affected.
+Symptoms of peripheral nerve tumors vary depending on where the tumors are located and the tissues affected.
 They include:

-- Swelling or a lump under your skin
+- Swelling or a lump under the skin.

-- Weakness or loss of function in the affected area
+- Weakness or a loss of function in the affected area.

 When to see a doctor

-See your doctor when you have any of the symptoms listed, especially if you have a lump that grows rapidly.
+See your health care provider if you have any of the symptoms listed, especially if you have a lump that grows quickly.

 It's not clear why most peripheral nerve tumors develop.
 Some are linked to known inherited syndromes, such as neurofibromatosis (types 1 and 2) and schwannomatosis.
-Others may be caused by a malfunctioning gene or triggered by injury or surgery.
+Others may be caused by changes in a gene.

 Peripheral nerve tumors are more common in people who have: